“How many weddings do you do a year?”

 Once you share all of the things mentioned above, it’s time to get into the questions you should be asking.
 These aren’t your typical questions- these get into the nitty gritty details…

-6) What is the typical back up plan for rain, and will it cost you if you have to use it?
+6) What is the typical back up plan for rain, and will it cost you anything extra if you have to use it?

 7) Will you have time to setup?

-In my experience, I need at least 3 hours to set up for an event.
-Ask the venue if that is possible.
-Be clear that all the tables and chairs need to be in place so that the vendors you hire can also do their jobs.
+In my experience as a wedding planner, I need at least 3 hours to set up for an event.
+Ask the venue if that- preferably more- is possible.
+And be clear that all the tables and chairs need to be in place already so that the vendors you hire can also do their jobs.

 Ask the venue if they are hosting any other events that day, where they are taking place, and what the timing of those events are.
 In my experience, an event takes about 2-3 hours to set up prior to guest arrival.
 I have had venues sell their space to a client with a morning wedding that was to be over at 3pm and our ceremony was to begin at 5:30.
 It wasn’t until 3:30 for all the previous guests to leave the space and our guest arrival was 5:00, giving us only an hour and a half to set up.
 If you move forward with this venue, make sure your florist, rental vendor, wedding planner, and most importantly your photographer know that they will have a tight time schedule to work with.